Pramod-Devireddy/freedns/README.md

 ### Overview

-This repository contains the details of various public domains available through FreeDNS.
+This repository contains the details of various public domains available through [FreeDNS website](https://freedns.afraid.org/).
 Whether you're looking for a subdomain for personal projects or professional purposes, you can find a suitable option here.

 ### Total Domains Available: 5465